JonathanXiang/cse15l-lab-reports/labReport3.md

 ![](find-iname.png)

-As you can see in the image above, the key difference between `iname` and `-name` is that `iname` isn't case sensitive.
-This command is especially useful if you want to find a file with the find command and you know the name, but not to a super accurate degree.
-This allows you to find a file even if your capitalization is wrong.
+As you can see in the image above, the key difference between `-iname` and `-name` is that `-iname` isn't case sensitive.
+This command is especially useful if you want to find a file with the find command and you know the name, but not to a super accurate degree. `-iname` allows you to find a file even if your capitalization is wrong.